-Last year was the 36th running of the Tallahassee Turkey Trot and 5,116 people finished one of the four races helping to make it our largest race yet.
-This year we celebrate the 37th running of the event.
+2015 is the 40th running of this event.
+Twenty four years ago the race moved to Thanksgiving Day.
 It is not your ordinary competitive event.
-While there is no doubt there will be fast runners, it is also a day for families and friends to come together.
+While there is no doubt there will be fast runners and a lot of hard competition, it is also a day for families and friends to come together.
 The Tallahassee community has responded to this event in a very special way to create a truly unique atmosphere.
 Thanksgiving Day is a day that brings us all together, gives us time to reflect on the positive things in our lives and motivates us to share just a little bit extra with the community we call home.
 It is a great day for a race.

 We hope you will be part of this year’s race; it is your chance to be part of something special.
 Here’s how you can do it.